rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 5. **Cleanup:**

    - The test stops playback after each Picture Mode level is verified for each stream.
+   - The test resets to the default Picture Mode level.

 6. **Test Conclusion:**